rbatis/rbatis.io/docs/en/README.md

 extern crate rbatis;

 lazy_static! {
-  // Rbatis is thread-safe, and the runtime method is Send+Sync.
-Internally, DashMap and other concurrent and safe map implementations are used, so there is no need to worry about thread contention static ref RB:Rbatis=Rbatis::new();
+  // Rbatis is thread-safe, and the runtime method is Send+Sync. there is no need to worry about thread contention static ref RB:Rbatis=Rbatis::new();
 }
 //Use the async_STd main method here, you can select actix, ToKIO, and other runtime main methods or spawn